2024-2025 MANAS Annual Report

 Capital Improvements

 One of the major ways we enhance the experience for the Marian Anderson Neighborhood Academy community is through regular capital improvements — projects that would not happen otherwise given the way that schools are funded.
 We supported the maintenance of the crown jewel of Marian Anderson Neighborhood Academy, the schoolyard, which is where students, parents, and community members converge after school and during the weekends.
-We funded Glitter to clean up the streets and sidewalks surrounding the school.
 The wonderful Makerspace classroom and STEM programming continued through the funding of materials, supplies, and equipment, where children explore creative thinking and problem solving while designing and creating their own ideas through computers and other technology.
 Additionally, we were able to continue supporting additional furniture purchases for classrooms.

 Teacher Appreciation Gifts